 Game: Most classes you will end your lesson with a fun activity/game.
 You can use the game in the book or supplement with your own.
 Be creative!
 PLEASE DO NOT JUST DOWNLOAD A GAME ONLINE.
 If you do that, look at it first and improve upon it.
 Having the mentality that there is always room for improvement will do wonders for your abilities as a teacher.

-We hope these basic Information of Working in Korea is help you start your professional career as a teacher in Korea! wish you all the very best!!
+We hope this basic Information of Working in Korea helps you start your professional career as a teacher in Korea! wish you all the very best!!